 Digital transformation in agritech sector

-It is undeniable that there are some resistances in favour of already known production techniques, but one of the missions of the digital transformation consists precisely in increasing knowledge and awareness on new technologies.
+It is undeniable that there are some resistances in favour of already known production techniques, just a matter of time and knowledge and awareness on new technologies will improve.

 Consumers also play an important role because with their choices they can influence the market and consequently the production processes.
 Just think of the use of blockchain in the agri-food chain, used to protect local products from counterfeiting and provide full transparency to consumers.